-Fashion and clothing created and worn by people who are currently under-represented in our collections via co-curated projects with these communities including

-- People of black and minority ethnic heritage

-- LGBTQ+ people

-- People living with disabilities

-- Menswear

-- Contemporary collecting will be linked to targeted community engagement and participation.
-Where possible our approach will be through collaborative and cocurated projects representing the views and voices of local people as part of the collecting process.
+Clothing created and worn by people who are currently under-represented in our collections.
+Contemporary collecting will be linked to targeted community engagement and participation.
+Where possible our approach will be through collaborative and co-curated projects representing the views and voices of local people as part of the collecting process.